• Skip to primary navigation

 Jump to Recipe

-These vegan cinnamon rolls are soft and puffy and packed with cinnamon sugar deliciousness.
+These vegan cinnamon rolls are hands down the best you’ll ever taste.
+Soft and puffy and packed with cinnamon sugar deliciousness.
 Simple recipe with spectacular results.

 Vegan cinnamon rolls in a white baking dish.